walker-test/tukanoan-lingview/README.md

 This will install all the node modules required by our program.
 After making changes to a file, you'll need to bundle the code with [Webpack](https://webpack.js.org/).
 To do so, simply type the command "webpack" in the repository's root directory.

-~~**WARNING: Current offline version not compatible with Chrome.
-See here:  https://stackoverflow.com/questions/20904098/react-js-example-in-tutorial-not-working**~~

-To view the website in Chrome:
+To view the website in Chrome or any other browser:
 1. Run `webpack`.
 2. Open `index.html`.